jonathanstar/phase_0_unit_1_clean/week-1/set-remotes/README.md

 [USERNAME] should be your own user name.

+In this context, the fetch URL is specifying where you get your changes from on a website.
+For example, when you type:

+`git fetch origin master`

+You are basically saying "fetch the changes from the master branch of this site".
+Push does the opposite and is where your changes will be pushed.

 ## Release 2: Fetching Changes

-When your new week is released, or when we make important updates to the curriculum mid-week, you'll want to return to this challenge and follow the video instructions on fetching and merging from Devbootcamp's repo.
+When your new week is released, or when we make important updates to the curriculum mid-week, you'll want to return to this challenge and follow the video instructions on fetching and merging from Devbootcamp's repo (so it may be helpful to bookmark it).

 If we specify you need to fetch from a specific branch, make sure to note that with your fetch and merge commands.
 This will only happen after you finish a unit and we prepare your previous unit materials for the new students.